-HOW TO USE THE TOUCH SCRFFN
+HOW TO USE THE TOUCH SCREEN

-The glass screen on the liquid crystal display may break if it is hit with a hard or sharp object.
-If the glass breaks, do not touch the liquid crystalline material, which contains a small amount of mercury.
-Doing so could result in an injury.
-In case of contact with skin, wash immediately with soap and water.
+- The glass display screen may break if it is hit with a hard or sharp object.
+If the glass screen breaks, do not touch it.
+Doing so could result in an injury. - To clean the display, never use a rough cloth, alcohol, benzine, thinner or any kind of solvent or paper towel with a chemical cleaning agent.
+They will scratch or deteriorate the panel.

-- To clean the display, never use a rough cloth, alcohol, benzine, thinner or any kind of solvent or paper towel with a chemical cleaning agent.
-They will scratch or deteriorate the panel. - Do not splash any liquid such as water or car fragrance on the display.
+• Do not splash any liquid such as water or car fragrance on the display.
 Contact with liquid will cause the system to malfunction.